MicrosoftDocs/entra-docs/docs/identity/devices/assign-local-admin.md

 - [View all members of an administrator role in Microsoft Entra ID](~/identity/role-based-access-control/manage-roles-portal.md)
 - [Assign a user to administrator roles in Microsoft Entra ID](~/fundamentals/how-subscriptions-associated-directory.md)

-## Manage the Microsoft Entra joined Device Local Administrator role
+## Manage the Microsoft Entra Joined Device Local Administrator role

 You can manage the [Microsoft Entra joined Device Local Administrator](~/identity/role-based-access-control/permissions-reference.md#microsoft-entra-joined-device-local-administrator) role from **Device settings**.